10 INTERVENTION PRINCIPLES

 Under the NExT programme and in collaboration with the exporters associations, repeat offender companies received and will receive individual coaching by FCM experts to improve their management of the pest.

-KEPHIS will receive further support to fully exercise its role in phyto-certification and inspection, through training of inspectors on technical and soft skills, and development and/or improvement of adapted production protocols for chilies, mango and other crops affected by presence of harmful organisms.
+KEPHIS will receive further support to fully exercise its role in phyto-certification and inspection, through training of inspectors on technical and soft skills, and development and/or improvement of adapted production protocols for chilies, roses, mango and other crops affected by presence of harmful organisms.
 A thorough capacity and skills audit has been performed, The results of this assessment has allowed COLEACP to develop a full and relevant action plan to support KEPHIS.

 Emphasis will be placed on support to Kenya’s Pest Control Products Board (PCPB) to make available an up-to-date list of plant protection products (PPPs) with recommended GAPs for the main export crops, as well as horticultural produce destined for local and regional markets.
 The list of PPPs will be aligned with the MRL regulations of the main destination markets and the international Codex MRLs, taking into account human and environmental risk assessment, as well as the capacity of operators to deal with pests and diseases.
 A number of trials for label extensions, new registrations, or screening of new candidates will be supported.
 Support with post-registration monitoring of pesticides will be another emphasis, given the high risk of presence of counterfeit pesticides in the counties.